nati1234567890/requirement-analysis/README.md

    Review and Approval: Reviewing the documented requirements with stakeholders to ensure accuracy and completeness.
    Acceptance Criteria: Defining clear acceptance criteria for each requirement to ensure they meet the expected standards.
    Traceability: Establishing traceability matrices to ensure all requirements are addressed during development and testing.

+## Types of Requirements

+### Functional requirements

+Definition: Describe what the system should do.

+Examples: User authentication, property search, booking system, user registration.
+Key Functional Requirements:

+1. Search Properties: Users should be able to search for properties based on various criteria such as location, price, and availability.
+2. User Registration: New users should be able to create an account with personal details and login credentials.
+3. Property Listings: Display properties with essential details and images.
+4. Booking System: Users should be able to book properties, view booking details, and manage their bookings.
+5. User Authentication: Secure login and registration process for users.

+### Non-functional requirements

+Definition: Describe how the system should perform.

+Examples: Performance, security, scalability, usability, reliability.
+Key Non-functional Requirements:

+1. Performance: The system should load pages within 2 seconds and handle up to 1000 concurrent users.
+2. Security: Ensure data encryption, secure login, and protect against common vulnerabilities.
+3. Scalability: The system should be able to scale horizontally to handle increased traffic.
+4. Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
+5. Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.